TN 9 (04-26)

 3. c.

-State clearly what information is needed and provide the following information:
+Request and state clearly what information is needed and provide the following information to the FO:

-• List every attempt made to obtain WC/PDB proof and document all unsuccessful attempts;
+• List every attempt made to obtain the WC/PDB proof and document all unsuccessful attempts;

 • Provide the name of the insurance company, agency, or public entity making the WC/PDB payments, if known;